LevineLab/ProteomePhyto/README.md

 5) run.jl calls all files in order to run the model and save output.

 Julia packages required to run the code above: JuMP, Ipopt, CSV, DataFrames, Plots

+Code developed by Suzana Goncalves Leles and Lara Breithaup.